Berkeley-MDes/tdf-fa23-jenny-du/README.md

 This week I furthered explored Photon, downloaded VS Code and setting up to have corresponding output in Serial Monitor.

-[![TDF Video](https://i3.ytimg.com/vi/YVCr87Oi7vk/maxresdefault.jpg)](https://youtu.be/YVCr87Oi7vk "Documentation Video") (Click on the link to watch in Youtube)
+[![TDF Video](https://i3.ytimg.com/vi/YVCr87Oi7vk/maxresdefault.jpg)](https://youtu.be/YVCr87Oi7vk "Documentation Video") (Click on the image to watch in Youtube)

 ### Reflections: